Liverpool | Open Eye Photography Gallery

 Design team: Tim Riley, Tim O'Callaghan

 Open Eye Gallery – Facade by Emily Speed for the “Wall Work” project

 Open Eye Photography Gallery – Liverpool – RCKa architects

 Federica Lusiardi, Inexhibit

 The project for the Open Eye Gallery by the London-based practice RCKa is really interesting also because it is a reflection on the use of architecture as a communication means.
-The Open Eye gallery is an exhibition centre, focused on photography, located in the Liverpool Dock area, a site which has undergone a complete renovation and is now housing a various set of public functions.
-One of the strongest key-points of this project is how it deals with the “inside-outside” threshold and makes possible to use the gallery external envelope as a large signal that drives the attention of the people passing by, invites them entering the exhibition space and has the capability to, symbolically as well as practically, extend the Open Eye Gallery straight into the public realm.
+The Open Eye Gallery is an exhibition center, focused on photography, located in the Liverpool Dock area, a site that has undergone a complete renovation and is now housing various sets of public functions.
+One of the strongest key points of this project is how it deals with the “inside-outside” threshold and makes it possible to use the gallery’s external envelope as a large signal that drives the attention of the people passing by, and invites them to enter the exhibition space and has the capability to, symbolically as well as practically, extend the Open Eye Gallery straight into the public realm.

 Open Eye Gallery – facade by S. Marc Gubb (above) and facade by Sinta Tantra (below) for the “Wall Work” project